vvvv/Timeliner/README.md

 * create a keyframe in a track via doubleclick
 * show track menu via middleclick on a track
 * show keyframe menu via middleclick on a keyframe
+* add keyframes to selection by pressing Ctrl while selecting
+* remove keyframes from selection by pressing Alt while selecting
 * change numbers using the mouse wheel
 * change numbers and text via rightclick
 * move time via right drag left/right